JornLotsch/umap_cluster_analysis/README.md

 ## Technical Highlights

 - ✅ **Comprehensive Analysis**: From raw data to final visualizations in a single function
-- 📈 **Detailed Outputs**: Includes coordinates, clusters, visualizations, and a misclassified samples list
+- 📈 **Detailed Outputs**: Includes UMAP coordinates, clusters, visualizations, and a misclassified samples list
-- 🧮 **Statistical Rigor**: Based on established dimensionality reduction and clustering algorithms
+- 🧮 **Statistical Rigor**: Uses established UMAP and hierarchical clustering algorithms for robust results
 - 📊 **Publication-Ready Graphics**: Generates high-quality SVG/PNG outputs for direct use in publications

 ---